handreassa/Data-Science/viva-real_crawler/README.md

-# Web scrapping project - Viva Real - Curitiba apartment listings
+# Web scraping project - Viva Real - Curitiba apartment listings

 This project was built using mainly python and selenium to collect information about the apartment listing prices in Curitiba-PR-Brazil.
 The data was obtained from the Viva Real site and processed using Python.